kovidgoyal/calibre/manual/faq.rst

 limitations on filesystems, so if you share your networked drive across OSes, once again, bad things *will happen*.

-Consider using the calibre Content Server to make your books available on other computers.
-Run calibre on a single computer and access it via the Content Server or a Remote Desktop solution.
+Consider using the calibre Content server to make your books available on other computers.
+Run calibre on a single computer and access it via the Content server or a Remote Desktop solution.

 If you must share the actual library, use a file syncing tool like